scheda74/koairy/README.md

 ## Documentation for EM-ViZ - an emission visualization tool based on SUMO, FastAPI and React

 ## Installation
+building a docker image:

+docker build -t image_name .

+NOTE: if SUMO fails to compile, e.g.: “internal compiler error, killed program cc1plus” try as follows:
+Your virtual machine needs more RAM!
+At least 4096MB.
+(Happens on MacOS as default is 2GB)
+1) docker-machine stop
+2) VBOXMan --memory 4096
+3) docker-machine start

 ## Useful Links